 2. Type B reactions (Idiosyncratic) – These reactions are unpredictable on the basis of pharmacology of the drug.
 These reactions often occur with the introduction of new drugs whose effects have not been fully tested for all possible range of side-effects and therefore not understood by the pharmacological or health industry.

-What are the skin-related symptoms of an Adverse Drug Reaction
+Skin-related Symptoms of an Adverse Drug Reaction

 Adverse Cutaneous Drug Reactions are ADRs that affect the structure or function of the skin, its appendages, or mucous membranes.
 The reactions range from mild to severe and from localised just to the skin to those associated with systemic disease that affects other organs.
-Cutaneous Drug Reactions are the most common ADRs that occur, and here is a list of the most common Adverse Cutaneous Drug Reactions and their symptoms –
+Cutaneous Drug Reactions are the most common ADRs that occur, and here is a list of the most common Adverse Cutaneous Drug Reactions and their symptoms:

 |Type of Cutaneous Adverse Drug Reaction||Symptoms on Skin|